seanfisk/mastering-eos/manual/remote-access/windows/file-transfer.rst

 Graphical
 =========

-The recommend graphical client for file transfer on Mac OS X is WinSCP_, which can be found on the `WinSCP downloads page`_.
+The recommend graphical client for file transfer on Windows is WinSCP_, which can be found on the `WinSCP downloads page`_.
 We recommend downloading the latest stable installer, labeled *Installation package*.
 It should be near the top.

 .. _WinSCP: http://winscp.net/eng/index.php
 .. _WinSCP downloads page: http://winscp.net/eng/download.php